lemorage/lemorage.github.io/odyssey/posts/2023-04-15-leetcode-biweekly-contest-102.md

 #### Intuition

-Double DFS.
+The key idea of this solution is to calculate the sum of values of all the cousins of a given node by subtracting the sum of values of its parent's children from the sum of values at the current level.
+We can use double DFS to traverse the binary tree.
+> In conclusion, to calculate the sum of values of all cousins for a given node, we can assume its parent to be `p` and apply the formula S~c~ = level_sum - p_children_sum.

 #### Approach

-- Two unordered maps `hash1` and `hash2` are defined to keep track of the sum of values of nodes at each depth and the sum of values of the child nodes of each parent node respectively.
+- We initialize two unordered maps to keep track of the sum of values of nodes at each depth and the sum of values of the child nodes of each parent node respectively.
 - A lambda function `dfs` is defined to traverse the tree in a depth-first search manner and update the values in the hash maps.
 - Another lambda function `solve` is defined to recursively traverse the tree and update the values of the nodes based on the values in the hash maps.
-- The `dfs` function is called with the root node and `nullptr` as the parent node to update the hash maps.
-- The `solve` function is called with the root node and `nullptr` as the parent node to update the values of the nodes in the tree.
+- The new value of each node is calculated as `level[depth] - hash[parent]`.
 - The updated root node is returned.

 #### Complexity